-Saffron bulbs will be available at the end of September / early October 2016.
+Saffron bulbs are sold out and will next be available towards the end of 2022.

 Saffron is a spice derived from the flower of the saffron crocus (Crocus sativus).
 Crocus is a genus in the family Iridaceae.
 A crocus sativus flower bears three stigmas, each the distal end of a carpel.
 Together with the styles stalks that connect the stigmas to their host plant the dried stigmas are used in cooking as a seasoning and colouring agent.
 Saffron, long the world's most expensive spice by weight, is native to Southwest Asia.
 Saffron's bitter taste and iodoform- or hay-like fragrance result from the chemicals picrocrocin and safranal.
 Saffron also contains a carotenoid dye, crocin, which imparts a rich golden-yellow hue to dishes and textiles.

-Bulbs are a minimimum size of 10mm each.
+Bulbs are a minimum size of 15mm each.

 For further information, please visit our Saffron Page.

 Sign up to our newsletter to be the first to hear about our latest offers, growing tips and products!